LatticeX-Foundation/Rosetta/README.md

 import latticex.rosetta
 ```

 The current version integrates the secure multi-party computation protocols for 3 parties.
-The underlying protocol is [SecureNN](https://eprint.iacr.org/2018/442.pdf).
-It is secure in the semi-honest model with honest majority.
+The underlying protocols are [SecureNN](https://eprint.iacr.org/2018/442.pdf) and Helix.
+They are secure in the semi-honest model with honest majority.

+> Rosetta has integrated an efficient zero-knowledge proof protocol, [Mystique](https://eprint.iacr.org/2021/730), for secure inference tasks of sophisticated AI models, such as ResNet.
+Please refer to [wiki page](https://github.com/LatticeX-Foundation/Rosetta/wiki/Zero-knowledge-Proof-for-Machine-Learning-Inference) for its usage.

 ## Installation